“Nothing would be more tiresome than eating and drinking if God had not made them a pleasure as well as a necessity.”

 - Place the jars of coconut oil, coconut butter and raw honey in a pan with very hot water in order to let them soften.

-- To prepare the crust, preheat your oven to 325 degrees.
-Strain the dates and place in a food processor or high-powered blender with the melted coconut oil.
+- Prepare the Crust: Preheat your oven to 325 degrees.
+Strain the dates and place in a food processor or high-powered blender with the 1 cup melted coconut oil.
 Blend for 30 seconds or so until a chunky paste forms.
 Be warned you may have to stop and scrape the sides if you are using a blender, and the oil will not completely mix with the dates, but the crust will still turn out fine.
 Combine the coconut flour, shredded coconut and salt in a bowl.
 Add the date paste and mix thoroughly.
 Place the mixture into the bottom of an 8″ spring-form pan, pressing the mixture down evenly.
 Use a small spatula to clean up the top edge around the sides of the pan, where the filling will meet the crust.
 Bake for 30-35 minutes, until the crust browns and hardens a little bit.
 The texture will still be soft until it finishes cooling.
 Set aside while you make the filling.

 - Set in the refrigerator undisturbed for at least 12 hours to allow the cake to cool and completely harden.
 When it is solid, carefully remove the spring-form pan.
 Decorate the top of the cake with thick flake coconut chips and fresh raspberries.